 - Add oats to a medium saucepan and combine with coconut milk.

 - Bring to the boil and reduce the heat, stirring regularly and not allowing to stick.

 - Stir constantly for about 5 mins and add more liquid (water or coconut milk) if it's getting too thick.

 - Mix raisins into the porridge and then place in a bowl.

 - Add a serving of blueberries and sunflower and pumpkin seeds.

 - You can use skimmed organic milk or water instead of coconut milk.
 Add more or less milk to reach the desired thickness.

-- Add a spoon or two of low fat Greek yoghurt for extra protein and calcium.
+- Add a spoon or two of low-fat Greek yogurt for extra protein and calcium.

 - Add a spoon of milled organic flaxseeds for extra fibre, iron and omega 3 fatty acids.